ClementNerma/NightOS/docs/specs/services/integration/file-managers.md

 The thumbnail should be generated using the [`sys::fsh`](../../services/system/fsh.md) system service, which will provide the cached thumbnail (if any) and else ask for a thumbnail buffer, which will be put in the cache if relevant.

+The thumbnail can be requested to have a specific width and height.
+The returned thumbnail may not have the correct size, but this will require the system to resize the picture.

 **Arguments:**

 - Refresh mode (1 byte): `0x00` to get the current thumbnail or a cached one, `0x01` to force generating a new thumbnail for the item
 - [Filesystem path](filesystem-interfaces.md#filesystem-paths)
+- Requested thumbnail width (2 bytes) and height (2 bytes) in pixels, or `0` if no request

 **Answer:**